Digamma function: Computation and approximation

 If one calculates the asymptotic series for ψ(x+1/2) it turns out that there are no odd powers of x (there is no x−1 term).
 This leads to the following asymptotic expansion, which saves computing terms of even order.

+Similar in spirit to the Lanczos approximation of the $\Gamma$-function is Spouge's approximation.

+Another alternative is to use the recurrence relation or the multiplication formula to shift the argument of $\psi(x)$ into the range $1\le x\le 3$ and to evaluate the Chebyshev series there.

 Special values

 The digamma function has values in closed form for rational numbers, as a result of Gauss's digamma theorem.
 Some are listed below: